dive-into-machine-learning/dive-into-machine-learning/README.md

 ### Take my tips with a [grain of salt](https://english.stackexchange.com/questions/21912/origin-of-take-this-question-with-a-grain-of-salt)

 I work as a software developer, and I am not a machine learning expert.
 Ultimately I decided not to pursue specializing in ML, and instead it's a side interest.
-I don't regret investing time in learning some ML and I don't think you will, either.
+I am glad I've learned what I have.

 ## Other courses